 where the women leave their doors ajar.

-He’s put you on the spot, made you complicit
+He’s put you on the spot, made you complicit,

 even has you falling in love with warfare

-and swearing oaths on abbey missals
+and swearing in oaths on abbey missals,

-in your dreams, drumming on the field
+in your dreams drumming on fields

-in bloodied boots and otherwise silent
+in bloodied boots and altogether silent,

 no one claps afterwards they just linger

-dazed or mechanical, and big pupiled
+big pupiled, dazed or mechanical, inhaling

-inhaling the fetor of swollen unburied corpses
+the fetor of swollen unburied corpses

-tossed in the water supply of a castle besieged
+clogging the waterways of a chateau besieged

 by petraries and burning French countryside.